The Neighbors: Income

-The neighbors in the Paradise Valley neighborhood in Casper are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Paradise Valley neighborhood in Casper are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 69.6%
+is a lower rate of childhood poverty than is found in 50.5%

 The Neighbors: Occupations